gaffney2010/beautiful-cache/README.md

 Everytime a URL is freshly downloaded, we record a root request in the database `html`.

-The database is a MySQL file called `Requests` saved in the policy directory.
+The database is a MySQL table.
 MySQL is not optimal for frequent upsert, but it's the easiest to implement, so it suffices for V1.

 ## Policy settings
 These describe how the compaction should work.
 This can be passed in compaction time.
 If not passed in, then the values will be read from `settings.yaml` in the policy directory.